Pakistan to come out of FATF grey list in 2020: Hammad

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Federal Minister for Economic Affairs Hammad Azhar Wednesday expressed the hope that Pakistan was progressing positively on the action plan of Financial Action Task Force (FATF) and would come out of its "grey list" in 2020.
+ISLAMABAD: Federal Minister for Economic Affairs Muhammad Hammad Azhar Wednesday expressed the confidence that Pakistan was progressing positively on the action plan of Financial Action Task Force (FATF) and would come out of its "grey list" in 2020.

 Pakistan’s performance, he said, was appreciated at the FATF’s plenary session.